nodejs/node/doc/api/fs.md

 * Returns: {Promise}

 Asynchronous fdatasync(2).
-The `Promise` is resolved with no arguments upon success.
+The `Promise` is fulfilled with no arguments upon success.

 #### `filehandle.fd`